HuskyKingdom/NTHU_DRL_HW2/README.md

 1. Creating virtual env
 2. installing dependencies
 3. Check your submission
-4. Run your code and return a score if checking succeed
-5. Push the socre to the leaderboard
+4. Run your code and return a score if checking succeed and Push the socre to the leaderboard

 This might need some time since the leaderboard are running on CPU, you could check the progress of it by clicking the orange dot showing in below [Top left near "submission" in the pic.] then in the pop-up window clike "details", if the any of above workflow fails, you could view details in it.